 Then, when you do your monthly data entries, you can take the appropriate monthly file folder and sort the business receipts into piles based on their income tax classifications.
 For instance, you can paperclip all the software receipts together, all the food and entertainment expense receipts together, and all of the automobile-related expense receipts together.
 When you're finished entering the data, you can put the receipt folder of the month in the appropriate place in a drawer of one of your filing cabinets.

-If you're a business person with a lot of expense receipts, it's easy to adapt the same system outlined above along with more frequent entries.
+If you're a business person with a lot of expense receipts, it's easy to modify the same system outlined above, along with more frequent entries.

 Make Copies or Digital Images

 If you are trying to make the shift to a "Paperless Office" like most of the modern world these days, you can scan expense receipts and store them with other digital accounting information.
-In fact, some of the newer cloud-based accounting software applications have mobile apps that allow you to take a mobile phone snap of an expense receipt and record it on the fly.
+Some of the newer cloud-based accounting software applications have mobile apps that allow you to take a mobile phone snap of an expense receipt and record it on the fly.

-For those conducting business in Canada, paper copies or digital images of expense receipts are generally acceptable to the Canada Revenue Agency (CRA) provided they are clearly legible.
+For those conducting business in Canada, paper copies, or digital images of expense receipts are generally acceptable to the Canada Revenue Agency (CRA), provided they are legible.
 If not, the CRA may demand to see the original paper documents during an audit or routine request for documentation.
 Thus, the originals should always be kept for the prescribed time, which is on average for a suggested six years.

 Ease Tax-Time Burden

 The payoff for having taken the time to organize your expense receipts before you filed them is in doing your business's income tax return.
 For one thing, you'll have all your receipts that are going to serve as proof for your business-related income tax deductions.
-For another, having already sorted your receipts by business expense categories means all of your relevant receipts for each category are ready to tally, making filling out your income tax return quick and easy.
+For another, having already sorted your receipts by business expense categories means all of your relevant receipts for each category are ready to total and will make filling out your income tax return quick and easy.